 We ended up having about 18 months to plan the wedding, and during most of that time, I felt the selection of men’s wedding bands was surprisingly uninspired.
 Erin was having her ring custom designed, and it was looking great!
 I was really happy to see my “basket and diamond as the crown of the Claddagh” idea working out better than I could have imagined.
 But for my ring, the only thing so far that fit for me was a traditional ring with a hammered surface, nothing special.
 During a last skim through the ring websites to see if there was anything else, I saw one particularly atrocious ring that fortunately triggered a thought: Binary!

 So I started searching, and came up with a lot of interesting stuff.
-I rediscovered an old Make: article which I always liked, but which looked like it would get dirty quickly.
+I rediscovered an old product that I originally remember on Make:, which I always liked, but looked like it would get dirty quickly.
 The more practical version of that ring is here, but that would have been WAY too many diamonds for me.
-I found Jacob Homan’s blog, and liked the way the binary was etched into the surface, but didn’t like how overt writing out “1, 0, 1, etc.” was.
+I found this image, and liked the way the binary was etched into the surface, but didn’t like how overt writing out “1, 0, 1, etc.” was.
 Last, I saw this ring, and I liked how adjacent 1’s would merge together.

 Now I had a vague plan: I decided I wanted squares that merged together, and I had quickly decided to encode the words of the Claddagh to match Erin’s ring: Love, Friendship, Loyalty.
 I just needed to make it a specific plan.
 So I fired up Maya and Photoshop and got to building.
 I made a ring in Maya, and worked out a square pattern in Photoshop that I liked.
 In Maya I brought in the square pattern as a displacement map which allowed me to try many permutations quickly.